simbabque/simbabque.github.io/content/posts/weekly-challenge-166-github-copilot/index.md

 I have used it to write my entries for the [Weekly Challenge 166](https://theweeklychallenge.org/blog/perl-weekly-challenge-166/).
 I am going to look at task 2 in this blog post.
 In a gist, you're asked to print a table diff view of files in three directories.
 It turns out that properly describing the task is actually quite hard.

 I'm doing this in [Visual Studio Code](https://code.visualstudio.com/), with the Copilot extension.
-It prettty much just suggests code and you can accept it, or ask for something else.
+It pretty much just suggests code and you can accept it, or ask for something else.

 ![Hello World in Perl](hello-world.gif)

 Obviously the first thing I tried was to dump in the whole task description and hope for the best.
 Of course that did not work.

 Let's talk about assumptions for a second.
 I didn't think getting the actual task done with Copilot would work.
 I did not even think it would produce sensible Perl code at all.